vc-csv15/EX00-LazyGrader/README.md

 already have one) and for Slack.
 Directions for creating those services are given below.
 Please follow them to get the user IDs need for LazyGrader.

-Go to the user page and click edit.
+Go to the user page, by clicking Students in the header navbar, and click edit.
 Fill in your GitHub username and Slack username.
 Also, change your password and confirm this change by entering it twice as directed on the screen.
 This page should look similar to the following screenshot: